 Tips To Avoid Spending Too Much Post-Pandemic

 In March 2020, California became the first state to order a lockdown due to the coronavirus.
-Now, a year later, some states or portions of states are still in lockdown, while others have at least some form of restrictions.
-Restrictions like wearing a mask, staying 6 feet apart and limiting capacity at stores and restaurants have become a way of life.
+Now, well over a year later, the U.S. is dealing with the Delta variant of COVID-19.
+Safety practices like wearing a mask, staying 6 feet apart and limiting capacity at stores and restaurants are still common across the country.

-But Americans are waiting for the day things can return to some sense of pre-pandemic normalcy, and the push for mass vaccinations has sparked hope and an urge to spend.
-According to a recent survey by LendingTree, 82% of people are planning a celebratory splurge — like eating dinner in a fancy restaurant or finally taking that vacation they’ve been dreaming about — following their vaccination.
-And 30% of those surveyed plan to do so almost immediately.
+But many Americans have returned to some sense of pre-pandemic normalcy, with the push for mass vaccinations sparking hope and an urge to spend.
+According to a survey by LendingTree, 82% of people planned a celebratory splurge — like eating dinner in a fancy restaurant or finally taking that vacation they’ve been dreaming about — following their vaccination.

 Evaluate Your Financial Habits